snorrwe/minomaly/README.md

 ## Basic concepts

 - `Entity`: An entity in the game, does not implement anything special, it's just an identifier to find _components_ that are linked together
-- `Component`: Holds the data of an _entity_ required by some functionality
+- `Component`: Holds the data of an _entity_ required by some functionality.
+Components should not hold resources, let _systems_ handle that
 - `System`: Implements functionality.
 Generally used to iterate on _entities_ or just _components_
 - `Manager`: Manages memory and lifetimes of _entities_